Helping people using horticultural therapy

 Trustee

 Mary is a trained nurse and became involved with Herefordshire Growing Point following the completion of a City and Guilds Course in Gardening.
 She was a tutor for a short while before becoming a Trustee.
-She also has experience in looking after people with mental heath problems, and fully understands what an important part horticultural therapy can play in improving mental health.

 Lady Caroline Lechmere,